 The FFAR Fellows Professional Development Program has helped better prepare me for the diverse career field of public and private agricultural research.
 As a FFAR Fellow, the science communication training, industry networking opportunities and peer cohort building have truly been invaluable experiences.

-I would like to thank the Foundation for Food and Agriculture Research, my industry sponsor, Recombinetics, and my advisor, Dr. Alison Van Eenennaam, for their support of my growth as a future agricultural research leader.
+I would like to thank the Foundation for Food & Agriculture Research, my industry sponsor, Recombinetics and my advisor, Dr. Alison Van Eenennaam, for their support of my growth as a future agricultural research leader.